 Many people use the terms “counselor” and “therapist” interchangeably, but the two professions are not the same, and neither are the degrees that each pursue.
 Though both work in the field of psychology and require a master’s degree and supervised experience before gaining a professional license, the coursework for each is very different.

-Where those pursuing a counseling degree will take courses in counseling theory and techniques, human development, cultural and social issues and assessment methods, family therapists dedicate their studies to topics including family therapy, marriage counseling, and child psychotherapy.
+Those pursuing a counseling degree will take courses in counseling theory and techniques, human development, cultural and social issues, and assessment methods.
+Family therapists dedicate their studies to topics including family therapy, marriage counseling, and child psychotherapy.
 Both degrees address the topic of professional ethics.

 In order to become a licensed counselor, those who have successfully earned their counseling degrees at the master’s level must also log a minimum number of hours of counseling patients under supervision.
 They must also pass a standardized exam.
 These examinations and credentialing generally occur at the state level, so it is a good idea to research the requirements and appropriate governing body for your state.

 Here are some questions to ask when researching counseling degree programs:

 - Am I eligible for this program?
 Admission to an undergraduate counseling degree program is open to students who have successfully completed high school and whose qualifications meet or exceed the individual school’s standards.
 Most programs will require a strong score on the ACT or SAT, a minimum cumulative GPA of 3.0 throughout high school, transcripts sent directly from your high school and letters of recommendation, as well as a personal statement.
 Admission to a Master’s degree program in counseling generally requires submission of a recent GRE score, letters of recommendation, and a statement of purpose that describes your goals and reasons for applying to the program, and transcripts from both your high school and your college.
 If you are currently working, you may be asked to provide a copy of your resume.